inukshukdeveloper/InukshukCompass/README.md

 ![alt-text](https://github.com/inukshukdeveloper/InukshukCompass/blob/main/Compass%20and%20Odometer.gif)

-(note: animation shows compass with the odometer which is a separate module)
+(note: animation shows the compass with the odometer which is a separate module)

 ## Installing the Compass